zmalone91/ZM_Portfolio/README.md

 <br>

 # [Project 1 - 2021 Stack Overflow Survey Salary Prediction Model](https://github.com/zmalone91/Developer_Salary)
+Predict your salary as a developer with just a few simple input parameters!<br>

 * Data from the 2021 Stack Overflow Annual Developer Survey - https://insights.stackoverflow.com/survey
-* Interactive web app using streamlit to predict Developer salaries based on input criteria of country, education level, and years of coding experience.<br>
+* Interactive web app using Streamlit to predict Developer salaries based on input criteria of country, education level, and years of coding experience.<br>
 * The Jupyter notebook includes the data preprocessing and cleaning process as well as an evaluation and grid search of Regression algorithms.<br>
 * The model with the best score-to-resource consumption ended up being a Decision Tree Regressor with max_depth = 10.
 Linear regression, polynomial regression, L1 Lasso, L2 Ridge, and Random Forest regressors were all evaluated but Decision Tree ended up being the most suitable choice.<br>
 <br>